KhronosGroup/SYCL_Reference/source/iface/item.rst

   It can optionally carry the offset of the range if provided to the ``parallel_for``.

-  This is deprecated in SYCL2020.
+  This is deprecated in SYCL 2020.

 Instances of the ``sycl::item`` class are not user-constructible and are passed by the runtime to each instance of the function object.
-So the interface of the ``sycl::item`` does not include a constructor.
+So the interface of the ``sycl::item`` does not expose a constructor.

 The ``sycl::item`` class template provides the :ref:`common-byval`.